-The problem with consultative selling is that it can be seen as too passive.
+The problem with consultative selling is that it is perceived as too passive.
 It gives too much control to the prospect and not enough to the salesperson.
-With this in mind many organisations are choosing to adopt more of a ‘challenger sales’ methodology.
-A methodology that not only asks lots of questions, but also positions the sales professional as a valuable asset, one that the prospect can’t ‘live’ without and one that can push for the sale without being aggressive.
+With this in mind, many organisations are choosing to adopt more of a ‘challenger sales’ methodology.
+A methodology that asks lots of questions and positions the sales professional as a valuable asset, one that the prospect can’t ‘live’ without and one that can push for the sale without being aggressive.

-This is a more advance approach so should only be applied by seasoned sales professionals.
+This is a more advanced approach so should only be applied by seasoned sales professionals.